Vitis Accelerator Flow¶

 Prerequisites and Assumptions¶

-This document assumes that developers will use 2021.1 or later tools and SOM content releases.
-The tool versions should match - e.g. use the same tool versions for released BSP, Vivado, as well as PetaLinux and/or Ubuntu.
-For Ubuntu version, refer to table in wiki.
+This document assumes that you use 2021.1 or later tools and SOM content releases.
+The tool versions should match.
+For example, use the same tool versions for the released BSP, Vivado, as well as PetaLinux and/or Ubuntu.
+For the Ubuntu version, refer to table in the Wiki.

 Vitis tools installation